andrew-sz/A_Darker_Arduino_Theme/README.md

 For the moment, this theme is what works for me when I need to code with the Arduino IDE.

-**One more thought/note!** Another reason I made this repo public is that when the Arduino application is updated on Mac OS X the theme will be replaced since the theme folder is part of the application contents.
+**One more note!** Another reason I made this repo public is that when the Arduino application is updated on Mac OS X the theme will be replaced since the theme folder is part of the application contents.
 So it makes it easy to find and replace the theme after Arduino application updates.